Comparison of non-archimedean and logarithmic mirror constructions via the Frobenius structure theorem: Classical-Quantum period correspondence

-Recalling that $m_\tau = |coker(\mathbb{Z}^n \rightarrow Q_\eta)|$, we thus find:
+Recalling that $m_\tau = |coker(\mathbb{Z}^n \rightarrow Q_\xi^{gp})|$, we thus find:

-By using the equations in (\ref{eq1}) and (\ref{eq2}), as well as the pull-push formula of Proposition $4.1$ of \cite{vpull} for the second and third equality, we express the left hand side of claimed equality of Theorem \ref{mthm2} as:
+By using the equations in (\ref{eq11}) and (\ref{eq12}), as well as the pull-push formula of Proposition $4.1$ of \cite{vpull} for the second and third equality, we express the left hand side of claimed equality of Theorem \ref{mthm21} as:

-The sum over $\pmb\tau$ above is over decorated $k$ trace types with total curve class $\textbf{A}$, and the last equality follows by corollary \ref{pcalc}.
-Finally, $\langle \vartheta_{p_1} \ldots \vartheta_{p_k}\rangle$ by definition equals the coefficient in $S_X$ in front of the $\vartheta_0$ term of $\vartheta_{p_1}\cdots \vartheta_{p_k}$.
-Using the associativity of the product rule for theta functions, together with the expression for products of theta functions derived in \cite{scatt} Section $6$, it is now straightforward to show the desired equality of Theorem \ref{mthm2}.
+The sum over $\pmb\tau$ above is over decorated $k$-trace types with total curve class $\textbf{A}$, and the last equality follows by Corollary \ref{pcalc}.
+Note, $\langle \vartheta_{p_1} \ldots \vartheta_{p_k}\rangle$ by definition equals the coefficient in $S_X$ in front of the $\vartheta_0$ term of $\vartheta_{p_1}\cdots \vartheta_{p_k}$.
+Moreover, as follows from step $4$ from the proof of Theorem \ref{mthm11}, every $k$-trace type $\tau$ is uniquely determined by a choice of $k$ broken line types $\tau_i$ such that the sum of the slopes of outgoing legs $L_{i,out}$ equals $0$.
+Using the associativity of the product rule for theta functions, together with the expression for products of theta functions derived in \cite{scatt} Section $6$, it is now straightforward to show the desired equality of Theorem \ref{mthm21}.

 Now consider the case of $(X,D)$ an snc Fano pair.
-In \cite{fanoperiod}, Mandel states a conjecture, which in \cite{fanoperiod} is referred to as Conjecture $1.4$, and shows that if this conjectures holds, there is an equality between certain power series encoding quantum mirror periods of $(X,D)$, and the classical periods of its Landau Ginzburg mirror $\check{X}$.
+In \cite{fanoperiod}, Mandel states a conjecture, which in \cite{fanoperiod} is referred to as Conjecture $1.4$, and shows that if this conjectures holds, there is an equality between certain power series encoding quantum mirror periods of $(X,D)$, and the classical periods of its Landau-Ginzburg mirror $\check{X}$.
 We recall the conjecture below: